 Friends and family are still baffled by the blog’s disappearance.
 “He was talking about it all the time, about how he was going to develop a cult audience of designers online,” says long-time friend Jeremy Singh.
 “I never thought he’d just give up.
 Perhaps he was confident on the outside, and deep-down found he had nothing to say.
 Or maybe he just couldn’t be bothered.”

 Tan still refuses to discuss the blog.
 “The Warren never really worked out.
-Now I see it as a bit of a dummy run for my Flickr homepage.”
+Now I see it as a bit of a dummy run for my Pinterest homepage.”

 OUR LATEST LIVE SHOW - BOOK NOW: